carolinechuu/ECE-3400-Team-12/lab2/lab2.md

 </div>

 # Purpose
 The goal of this lab is to add two sensors to our robot.
-The first is a microphone which must be able to detect a 660Hz tone amidst background noise, and the second is an IR sensor with which we must be able to detect infrared lights blinking at 7kHz, 12kHz, and 17kHz.
-To process the analog data received by the two sensors, we must make use of our on-chip Analog-to-Digital converters.
+The first is a microphone, which detects a 660Hz tone amidst background noise, and the second is an IR sensor with which detects infrared lights blinking at 7kHz, 12kHz, and 17kHz.
+To process the analog data received by the two sensors, we make use of the Arduino's on-chip Analog-to-Digital converters and [Open Music Labs Arduino FFT library](http://wiki.openmusiclabs.com/wiki/ArduinoFFT).

 # Important Components
 *[Electret microphone](https://www.adafruit.com/product/1063)

 *[IR receiver](https://www.digikey.com/product-detail/en/lite-on-inc/LTR-301/160-1065-ND/153270)

 *Treasures (provided by TAs)

 ---